 Includes: Breakfast, Dinner

-Day 6: Snow Monkeys
+Day 6: Search For Snow Monkeys

 Travel to Matsumoto and explore its magnificent 16th-century castle.
 Continue to Nagano, stopping in Yudanaka to watch the Japanese macaques (snow monkeys) at Jigokudani Monkey Park bathe and play in and around their hot spring pool.
+Sighting not guaranteed.

 Includes: Breakfast